Tennis Elbow Surgery and

 Post-OP Phase 2: Gain Back Range of Motion (ROM) and Stability

 After the initial healing of your elbow, your tissue will be in a weakened state and will not be as strong as healthy tissue for some time.
-This is why you need to be on "re-injury watch" and make the most of your home therapies and physical therapy appointments during your rehabilitation.
+This is why you need to be on "re-injury watch" and make the most of your home treatments and PT appointments during your rehabilitation.
 It would be devastating if overdoing it at any point during the first few weeks or months of rehabilitation, would send you right back into the operating room.

 After the initial healing of your elbow surgery (when Step 1 and 2 of the healing process is done), temporary tissue will start to grow around tissue that was damaged during your injury or the surgery.
 Step 3 is the Growth of Temporary Tissue.

 Once your new tissue has begun to grow you will be encouraged to gain back some of your range of motion (ROM) and increase the stability of your elbow and arm.
-Your doctor or surgeon may also introduce regular physical therapy appointments.
+Your doctor or surgeon may also introduce regular PT appointments.
 You may still be expected to wear a sling to reduce the amount of stress you are placing on your elbow and shoulder during movement (reducing your risk of re-injury).

 You will start gradual movement of your elbow in a free (non-forced) way with very low impact exercises, normally with very few repetitions of activity.
 Your joint may be stiff at first, and you should expect simple and easy movement to be a bit more difficult for you to master and painful.
-Exercise of any kind is a method of increasing blood-flow in your elbow to increase the amount of oxygen, nutrients, white blood cells and anti-bodies that travel to your injured tissue.
+Exercise of any kind is a method of increasing blood-flow in your elbow to increase the amount of oxygen and nutrients that travel to your injured tissue.

 You might start with gentle active arm/elbow extensions and flexion exercises with a hard brace/cast on at 0 - 14 days.
 In weeks 2 & 3, when you're out of a hard brace and in a sling, pain is the guiding factor with tolerance of weight-bearing regarding stretches or exercise.